Doctor Zhivago (film): Part two

-The train stops near Strelnikov's armored train.
+The train stops near Strelnikov's armoured train.
 Yuri gets out, is captured and taken to Strelnikov, whom Yuri recognizes as Pasha.
 Strelnikov mentions that Lara lives in Yuriatin, now White-occupied.
 Strelnikov lets Zhivago return to his train.
-The family find the main house at Varykino sealed up by the Bolsheviks; they settle into a neighboring cottage.
+The family find the main house at Varykino sealed up by the Bolsheviks; they settle into a neighbouring cottage.
 In Yuriatin, Yuri sees Lara, and they begin an affair.
 When Tonya is about to give birth to a second child, Yuri breaks off with Lara but is forcibly enlisted by Communist partisans.

 After two years, Yuri deserts and returns to Yuriatin.
 Lara says Tonya contacted her while searching for Yuri.
 Leaving his belongings with Lara, she returned to Moscow.
 Tonya later sent Lara a sealed letter for Yuri.
 Tonya had borne a daughter, and she, her father, and two children are living in Paris following deportation.

 Yuri and Lara become lovers again but Komarovsky arrives.
 Cheka agents have been watching them due to Lara's marriage to Strelnikov.
 Komarovsky offers them help escaping Russia, but they refuse, instead going to Varykino, and hiding in the main house.
 Yuri begins the "Lara" poems, which will bring him fame but government disapproval.
 Komarovsky arrives with troops.
 Recently appointed as a Far Eastern Republic official, he says the Cheka allowed Lara to remain in the area only to lure Strelnikov.
 He was subsequently captured five miles away and committed suicide on his way to execution by grabbing a guard's gun so they now intend to arrest Lara.
 Komarovsky's offer of safe passage is accepted, but once Lara is on her way, Yuri does not follow.
 On the train, Lara tells Komarovsky she is pregnant by Yuri.

 Years later, Yevgraf finds a Moscow medical job for his now frail half-brother.
-Yuri sees Lara in the street but suffers a fatal heart attack before reaching her.
+Yuri sees Lara, or someone who looks like Lara, in the street but suffers a fatal heart attack before reaching her.
 At Yuri's funeral, Lara asks Yevgraf for help finding her daughter by Yuri, who vanished during the civil war.
 Yevgraf helps her search the orphanages, in vain.
 Lara then disappears and Yevgraf believes she died in a gulag.

 Yevgraf believes that Tanya Komarova is Yuri and Lara's daughter; she remains unconvinced.
 Asked how she became lost, Tanya answers that her "father" (Komarovsky) let go of her hand when they were running from bombardment.
 Yevgraf responds that a real father would not have let go.
 Tanya promises to consider Yevgraf's words.
 Her boyfriend David arrives, and she leaves with him.
 Yevgraf notices Tanya carries a balalaika.
 He asks if she can play, and David replies, "She's an artist!", and says she is untrained.
 Yevgraf responds, "Ah... then it's a gift!"